livingdocsIO/documentation/concepts/page-management-(maybe)/teaser_assignment.md

 - the current publication which is assigned to list 2 and list 3
 - the current draft of the document which is also assigned to list 2 and list 3

 The list user interface always works with the latest publication of a document (filled lines) and the listId assignment of the draft is ensured to be the same as the one of the current publication.
-The draft (latest state) of a document can only overwrite the list assingment once a user hits "Publish" in the publish panel and with this creates a new publication record.
+The draft (latest state) of a document can only overwrite the list assignment once a user hits "Publish" in the publish panel and with this creates a new publication record.

 NOTE: Never ever trigger an automated publish from the list user interface.
 This could lead to unwantend draft changes to suddenly become public.
 The update of the `listIds` is controlled and does not publish any other information.